 From Christmas Time to Christmas Time

-Kate (Jen Lilley) is an ambitious, and now single, attorney, not that the end of her last relationship bothered her as she had heard it all before.
-Being single allows Kate to focus on her career and the offer of a promotion if she can wrap up the sale of Hollygrove Inn, a grand Victorian home which had been in the Forsythe family for years but with there not being a next generation to inherit it needs dealing with.
-The thing is that when Kate reaches the Inn she learns that the house is haunted by the handsome Daniel Forsythe (Thomas Beaudoin) who mysteriously died many years ago but ever since has returned 12 days before Christmas as a ghost.
+Kate (Jen Lilley - Harvest Love) is an ambitious, and now single, attorney, not that the end of her last relationship bothered her as she had heard it all before.
+Being single allows Kate to focus on her career and the offer of a promotion if she can wrap up the sale of Hollygrove Inn, a grand Victorian home which had been in the Forsythe family for years but with there not being a next generation it needs dealing with.
+The thing is that when Kate reaches the Inn she learns that the house is haunted by the handsome Daniel Forsythe (Thomas Beaudoin - Off the Rails) who mysteriously died many years ago but ever since has returned 12 days before Christmas as a ghost.
 Ending up feeling something for Daniel and his re-occurring predicament Jane sets out to help him by solving the mystery of how he died.

 Picture the scene, a couple sitting across a restaurant table from each other when suddenly the man tells the woman it's over.
 Not only is that such a movie cliche but in the real world what a cruel way to end a relationship, with a meal in a room full of strangers.
-But wait, just as you think not another unimaginative TV movie "The Spirit of Christmas" turns this scene on its head with Kate happy it's over as her recently ex-boyfriend reels off everything she has heard before from her other exes about how she has issues with relationships.
-In truth the comical nature of the opening scene is slightly out of place once "The Spirit of Christmas" gets going but it certainly works in getting you to pay attention.
+But wait, just as you think not another unimaginative TV movie "The Spirit of Christmas" turns this scene on its head with Kate happy it's over as her recently ex-boyfriend reels off everything she has heard before from her other former boyfriends about how she has issues with relationships.
+In truth the comical nature of the opening scene is slightly out of place once "The Spirit of Christmas" gets going but it certainly works in grabbing your attention.